brycemcd/muteButton/README.md

 commands then move the files into positive and negative example directories on the source system.

-After a number of training examples have been produced, frequency/intensity data can be extracted by running the following sox command:
+After a number of training examples have been produced, the audio sample should be extracted into frequency/intensity data files.
+This can be done with `./extra/supervised_data_freqs.sh`

-`sox /path/to/positive_examples/*.wav -p | sox - -n remix 1,2 stat -freq 2>positive_frequencies.txt`

-This positive_frequencies.txt file can be read in to the learner using a slightly modified code path.
+These data files can be read in to the learner using a slightly modified code path.
 It's the same data, but not streamed over a socket.
 Each set of frequencies can be vectorized and labeled.

-Each sample needs to be labeled in order to ensure that when the data is read in and distributed across the cluster that is is combined correctly when it's vectorized as a training sample.
+Each file has multiple audio samples included.
+Each sample needs to be labeled in order to ensure that when the data is read in and distributed across the cluster that it is combined correctly when it's vectorized as a training sample.
 The easiest way I've found to do this as of now is to separate each sample into its own file and then add a third column to each file with its filename.
 When the training routine runs, it will group each frequency intensity touple together by its filename and output the correct vector.

-Split the file with a prefix of 'freq': `split game_freqs.txt -l 2048 freq`

-Add the filename as a column: `for f in freqa*; do sed -i "s:$:  $f:" $f; done`

-At this point, it's probably safe to recombine the files into one again but I haven't tried this.
+To label each freq/intensity file so it's suitable for training, run the `extra/split_training_freqs.sh` command.

+At this point, all the `*-labeled` files can be recombined into a single labeled data file.
+This is helpful to reduce disk I/O during the training phase.

 ## Testing The System